DaviCastellanos/IoetTest/IoetTest/ReadMe.md

 How to run:

-1. Download the repository and open it with Visual Studio.
+1. Download the repository and open the solution file (.sln) with Visual Studio.
 2. Verify that you have both nuget packages (Microsoft.Extensions.DependencyInjection and Microsoft.Extensions.Hosting) in IoetTest dependencies.
+You might need to restore them doing right click at the root of the solution.
 3. Build IoetTest.
 4. Include EmployeeData.txt file in bin/Debug/net6.0. bin is in the same directory where the project is.
-5. Run the app in Visual Studio by hitting the play button and see the results in the console.
+5. Run the app in Visual Studio by hitting the play button and see the results in the terminal.